JUXTAPID- lomitapide mesylate capsule

 JUXTAPID may cause serious side effects including:

-• Tell your doctor if you have had liver problems, including liver problems while taking other medicines.
+• Tell your healthcare provider if you have had liver problems, including liver problems while taking other medicines.

-• Tell your doctor right away if you have any of these symptoms of liver problems while taking JUXTAPID:
+• Tell your healthcare provider right away if you have any of these symptoms of liver problems while taking JUXTAPID:

 • Nausea, vomiting, or stomach pain that gets worse, does not go away, or changes